your-rents/your-rents-services/your-rents-services-common-searchable/README.md

 `FilterCriteria` and `FilterCondition` are the current default implementations of `Searchable` and `SearchCondition` interfaces.

-Of course the use of the `Searchable` object for obtaining the desired reesult is in charge of the application logic of your application (in the example above, the `PeopleService` class).
+Of course the use of the `Searchable` object for obtaining the desired result is in charge of the application logic of your application (in the example above, the `PeopleService` class).

 By default the `<field>` part of the parameter is used for the `field` property of the `FilterCondition`, the `containsIgnoreCase` operator is used for the `operator` property and the value of the parameter is used for the `value` property.